 The normal range for a cat is anywhere between 140-220 beats per minute (BPM).

-If a cat is suffering from a heart condition or heart disease then the BPM can be more than 220.
+If a cat suffers from a heart condition or heart disease, the BPM can be more than 220.

 Ancient Egyptian cat owners would shave off their own eyebrows when mourning for their dead kitties.